AJman14/MWI-Extensions/README.md

   - Combat-Only mode (Disables Cheesesmithing, Crafting, Tailoring, Cooking, Brewing, and Alchemy)
     - Combat-Only enables an additional toggle for Enhancing

+**Toggle Iron Cow mode with `Ctrl + Alt + I`**

 ---

-**These extensions are created for the Steam version of the game**, although you could probably also get them to work in your browser with an extension like Tampermonkey.
+**These extensions are created for the Steam version of the game**.
+Although you could probably also get them to work in your browser with an extension like Tampermonkey, YMMV, as I have not written my styles with extra browser compatibility.

-*I named some of the files with CSS extensions for better legibility, but they are NOT Cascading Style Sheets.
-These are JavaScript meant to be copied into your Extension Manager.*
+*I named some of the files with CSS extensions to read the styles more easily, but they are NOT Cascading Style Sheets.
+These are JavaScript files meant to be copied into your Extension Manager.*